dance2die/sung.codes/content/blog/2016/pass-httpcontext-ninject-asp-net-mvc/index.md

 ---
-title: "How to Pass HttpContext to Ninject in ASP.NET MVC"
+title: How to Pass HttpContext to Ninject in ASP.NET MVC
-date: "2016-12-04"
+date: '2016-12-04'
+published_at: '2016-12-04T05:00:19.000Z'
+tags: 'blogentry, programming, aspnetmvc, httpcontext'
+author: Sung M. Kim
 ---

 I've been working with ASP.NET MVC websites that creates a connection string based on a query string value.